rboics/ansible-infrastructure/floor/README.md

 C:\> winrm set winrm/config/service @{AllowUnencrypted="true"}
 ```

-If you are using a fresh installation of Windows 7 or Windows Server 2012, you may run into some glitches with WinRM.
+If you are using a fresh installation of Windows 7, you may run into some glitches with WinRM.
 For Windows 7, install this hotfix: [KB2842230](https://support.microsoft.com/en-us/help/2842230/-out-of-memory-error-on-a-computer-that-has-a-customized-maxmemorypers).
 There is a resource limit that is set by Windows on shells, which can be customized.
 A bug in WinRM ignored that value, even if it was customized.

 To deploy the infrastructure, run `ansible-playbook -i inventory main.yml`.